dma-graveyard/MaritimeCloudPortalTestbed/README.md

 sending out notifications.
 In order to use this account you must supply the password in the system variable called:

-    mail.smtp.password=<my_secret>
+    spring.mail.password=<my_secret>

-When running in context of the test configuration () and this variable is unset the system will fallback to echoing the mail messages to the console, which may come in handy on buildservers and when testing locally
+When running in context of the test configuration () and this variable is unset or equals "false" the system will fallback to echoing the mail messages to the console, which may come in handy on buildservers and when testing locally.

 To change the configuration to another mail account please refer to the settings file "src/main/resources/application.properties".

+The most effective way to override these settings is to create a new file called "applications.properties" with those properties that should be overridden in it and place the file relative to the working directory, like this:

+    <work_dir>/config/applications.properties

+If the password should be kept secret to other users, consider to protect the "/config"-folder for reads and launch you application as a user with read-permissions.

+Alternatively, or additionally, if you only need to supply the password, you could supply it on the command line when launching the app:

+    mvn spring-boot:run -Drun.arguments="--spring.mail.password=my_secret"

+WARNING: Just keep in mind that this will render the password visible to anyone with access to th machine with e.g. "ps -ef".

+See [Spring Boot configuration - Apllication property files] (http://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/#boot-features-external-config-application-property-files) for further possibilities.

 ## Building ##